 In autumn we plan to produce…

-Kale, potatoes, beetroot, celeriac, pumpkin, fennel, butternut squash, swede, turnip, cabbage, and cauliflower.
+Kale, potatoes, beetroot, celeriac, pumpkin, fennel, butternut squash, swede, turnip, and cabbage.

 In winter we plan to produce…